kahotheo/coursera-test/README.md

-# This is Ricky's Github page!
+# This is kahotheo's Github page!
 **Thank you for coming to my page.**

 This is my own repository directory.